 Many students like stories.
-That's a linguistic entry live the story of Mozart, of his collaboration with da ite of the Beaumarchais play, The Marriage of Figaro, it is becomes the opera, etc. Or we can use the story of with Darwin's voyage on the Beagle, the story of Hitler or Anne Frank or the rise of the Nazis.
+That's a linguistic entry like the story of Mozart, of his collaboration with da linguistic entry of the story of Figaro, in the Marriage of Figaro, is provided in the story of the story of the story of Hitler in the story of Hitler or Anne Frank or the rise of the Nazis.
 There are many stories you can tell.

-2. THROUGH NUMBERS 1
+2. THROUGH NUMBERS